Bonsai Micro

 Seed Round in 2023

-Bonsai Micro is a fabless semiconductor company that specializes in developing advanced network infrastructure for next-generation wireless networks.
-The company focuses on creating innovative wireless technology that enhances performance and energy efficiency.
-By leveraging expertise in radio frequency, millimeter-wave, mixed-signal, and machine-learning design techniques, Bonsai Micro provides solutions that help clients optimize their wireless networks.
+Bonsai Micro is a fabless semiconductor company focused on developing innovative network infrastructure for next-generation wireless networks.
+The company specializes in wireless technology that aims to provide disruptive performance and enhanced energy efficiency.
+With expertise in radio frequency and millimeter-wave technologies, as well as mixed-signal and machine-learning design techniques, Bonsai Micro equips its clients with solutions that significantly improve the performance and efficiency of their wireless networks.
+Through its advanced design capabilities, the company is positioned to play a crucial role in the evolution of wireless communication systems.

 GaN Systems